10 Best Cloud Infrastructure for December 2025

 Risk Factors

-• Slower revenue growth relative to peers
+• Slower growth relative to pure-play cloud and AI companies

-• Execution risk in transformation strategy
+• Execution risk on hybrid cloud strategy and technology transitions

 Stock #8: ServiceNow, Inc. (NOW)